Park Interpretive Programs

 Litter-Getter Programs: "Litter-Getters" is a program that individually engages children in trash-collecting activities while it explains the environmental value of acting responsibly in parks.

-Information on various types of facilities available at parks throughout the state park system.
+Interpretive Facilities: Information on various types of facilities available at parks throughout our state park system.